Avanish14/SmartModem/README.md

 # SmartModem

-Transmitter/Receiver that employs analog/digital modulation and modulation scheme recognition.
+Transmitter/Receiver that employs analog/digital modulation and modulation scheme recognition with use of a USRP2.

 More details about this project can be found at the Orbit Lab website: